SeanShubin/documentation/videos/character/character.md

-# Character
-I am going to given you an overview of some of the lessor known characteristics of the visual symbol known as the "character"

 ## What does a software engineer need to know about characters?
 There is a lot of terminology surrounding characters, and the terms are so interrelated it is hard to define them all in a non-circular manner.